Commendations:

 The UCSB Police Department will contact each person who makes a complaint by either phone or email.
 However, those who chose to submit anonymously may or may not be contacted.

-UCSB PD has a complaint tracking system, which is the responsibility of Professional Standards Support Services Division lieutenant.
+UCSB PD has a complaint tracking system, which is the responsibility of the Administrative lieutenant.
 The tracking system will assign a tracking number to the complaint, identify the complainant, the type of allegation(s), the employee(s) involved, the employee(s) commander(s), UCSB affiliation, the due date of the investigation, the finding(s) and policy violation(s), if applicable, and the discipline imposed, if applicable.

 Your commendation will be forwarded to the employee and to their supervisor.
 A copy of the commendation will be placed in the employee’s personnel file.